Mum Shirl: Biography

-Mum Shirl was born as Coleen Shirley Perry Smith on the Erambie Mission, in Wiradjuri country near Cowra, New South Wales, in 1924 to Joseph and Isabell Perry Smith.
+Mum Shirl was born as Colleen Shirley Perry on the Erambie Mission, in Wiradjuri country near Cowra, New South Wales, in 1924 to Joseph Perry and Isabell Smith.
 She did not attend a regular school because of her epilepsy and was taught by her grandfather and learned 16 different Aboriginal Languages.
 She began to visit Aboriginal people in jail after one of her brothers was incarcerated and discovered that her visits also benefited other prisoners.
 Her community activism also saw her accompanying indigenous people who were unfamiliar with the legal system to court when they had been charged with a crime.
 Her nickname came from her habit of replying, "I’m his mum" whenever officials queried her relationship with the prisoners - the name by which she became widely known.

 Because of her work visiting Aboriginal prisoners, Mum Shirl is the only woman in Australia to have been given unrestricted access to prisons in New South Wales.
 "She'd be at one end of the state one day, and seen at the other end of the state the next day.
 The department wasn't getting her from A to B. She used to rely on family and friends to get her around," said Ron Woodham from NSW Corrective Services.
 Later the Department of Corrective Services revoked her pass, making her prisoner support work near impossible.

 Smith's welfare work, however, was not confined only to prisons and the legal system.
 She also spent considerable time and money finding homes for children whose parents could not look after them and helping displaced children to find their parents again.
 The children with nowhere to go often ended up living with her.
 By the early 1990s, she had raised over 60 children.
-Likewise, many people with no family or friends in Sydney arrived at Mum Shirl’s Redfern house seeking shelter.
+Likewise, many people with no family or friends in Sydney arrived at Mum Shirl's Redfern house seeking shelter.

 In 1970, Smith, along with Ken Brindle, and Chicka and Elsa Dixon, were the guiding force behind a group of young Aboriginal men and women who were involved in the campaign for land rights by the Gurindji people.
 This same group, with Fred Hollows and others helped to establish the Aboriginal Medical Service in July 1971.
-They also helped establish the Aboriginal Legal Service in 1971, the Aboriginal Black Theatre, the Aboriginal Tent Embassy, the Aboriginal Children's Services, the Aboriginal Housing Company and the Detoxification Centre at Wiseman’s Ferry.
+They also helped establish the Aboriginal Legal Service in 1971, the Aboriginal Black Theatre, the Aboriginal Tent Embassy, the Aboriginal Children's Services, the Aboriginal Housing Company and the Detoxification Centre at Wiseman's Ferry.